JessyDL/paradigm/psl/readme.md

     static constexpr const char serialization_name[10]{"UNIT_BASE"};

-    /// the polymorphic serialization name for the format::node that will be used to calculate the CRC64 ID
+    /// the polymorphic serialization name for the psl::format::node that will be used to calculate the CRC64 ID
     /// of this type on.
     static constexpr const char polymorphic_name[5]{"META"};